Huron Cemetery

 The cemetery is located at North 7th Street Trafficway and Minnesota Avenue in Kansas City.
-It was listed on the National Register of Historic Places on September 3, 1971 and has been formally renamed the Wyandot National Burying Ground.
+It was listed on the National Register of Historic Places on September 3, 1971, and has been formally renamed the Wyandot National Burying Ground.
 It is in the Kansas City, Kansas Historic District.
 It was placed on the Register of Historic Kansas Places on July 1, 1977.

-In the early 20th century Lyda Conley and her two sisters in Kansas City, Kansas led a years-long battle to preserve the cemetery against forces wanting to develop it.
+In the early 20th century, Lyda Conley and her two sisters in Kansas City, Kansas led a years-long battle to preserve the cemetery against forces wanting to develop it.
 In 1916 the cemetery gained some protection as a national park under legislation supported by Kansas Senator Charles Curtis.
 It continued to be subject to development pressure, with new proposals coming up about every decade.
 Passage of the 1990 Native American Graves Protection and Repatriation Act provided new protections, as lineal descendants of those interred must be consulted and they have a voice in disposition of cemeteries and gravesites.
 Lineal descendants among the Wyandot Nation of Kansas have strongly supported continued preservation of the cemetery in its original use.

-In 1998 the Wyandotte Nation of Oklahoma and Wyandot Nation of Kansas signed an agreement to use the Huron Cemetery only for religious, cultural or other activities compatible with use of the site as a burial ground.
+In 1998, the Wyandotte Nation and Wyandot Nation of Kansas signed an agreement to use the Huron Cemetery only for religious, cultural or other activities compatible with use of the site as a burial ground.
 In December 2016 the cemetery was named as a National Historic Landmark.